-This eclectic practice open to all students.
-The class is sure to include hip openers, core work, endurance challenges, pranayama (breath work), and restorative meditation.
+This eclectic practice is open to all students, and will include hip openers, core work, endurance challenges, pranayama breath work, and restorative meditation.

-Stimulates your cardiovascular system, engages core, tones and stretches the full-body, and induces calmness of mind and body through deep breathing, visualization and meditation.
-Combines Tai Chi, Yoga, Pilates and Qi Gong principles into fluid movements using a Chi Ball.
-Chi Balls provided for class.
+Stimulates cardiovascular system, engages core, tones, and stretches the full-body.
+This class induces calmness of mind and body through deep breathing, visualization, and meditation., and combines Tai Chi, Yoga, Pilates, and Qi Gong principles into fluid movements using a Chi Ball.
+Chi Balls provided.

-Yasodhara Hatha Yoga (YHY) is a gentle, compassionate, student-centered yoga that meets students wherever they are.
-YHY focuses on self-discovery and nurtures the whole person body, mind and spirit.
-Yasodhara Yoga has its origins in the Saraswati lineage from Rishikesh, India and was brought to the west by Swami Radha, founder of the Yasohara Ashram on Lake Kootenay, British Columbia.
+YHY is a gentle, compassionate, student-centered yoga that meets students wherever they are.
+YHY focuses on self-discovery and nurtures the whole person – body, mind and spirit.
+Yasodhara Yoga has its origins in the Saraswati lineage from Rishikesh, India and was brought to the west by Swami Radha, founder of the Yasodhara Ashram on Lake Kootenay, British Columbia.

 Session One: January 10 - February 28